jan9won/article/cs-core/Character Encoding.md

 # Character Encoding

-> Character encoding basics for first time learners and web devs.
+> Character encoding basics for beginners and web devs.

 ## How To Map Character Codes To A Table
 ### Map Necessary English Characters Into A Single Table